-The bill requires the commissioner of insurance (commissioner) in the department of regulatory agencies to establish a standardized health benefit plan (standardized plan) by rule to be offered by health insurance carriers (carriers) in the individual and small group markets.
+The act requires the commissioner of insurance (commissioner) in the department of regulatory agencies to establish a standardized health benefit plan by rule on or before January 1, 2022, to be offered by health insurance carriers (carriers) in the individual and small group markets.
 The standardized plan must:

-- Offer health-care coverage at the bronze, silver, and gold levels;
+- Offer health-care coverage at the bronze, silver, and gold levels of coverage;

 - Include pediatric and other essential health benefits;

-- Provide first-dollar, predictable coverage for certain high value services;
+- Provide by, among other measures, providing first-dollar, predictable coverage for certain high value services;

 - Be actuarially sound and allow carriers to meet financial requirements;